Director of Graduate Studies of Spanish

 Research and Teaching Interests

-19th and early 20th century Latin American Literature, travel literature, gender studies, women writers, food studies, women writers
+19th and early 20th century Latin American Literature, travel literature, gender studies, women writers, food studies, war writing

 Professor Miseres specializes in nineteenth- and early twentieth-century Latin American literature, with an emphasis on South America.
 Her areas of research are travel writing, war literature, women writers, gender, cultural, and food studies.
-Her work has appeared in academic journals such as Chasqui, MLN, Letras Femeninas, Revista de Estudios Hispánicos, Arizona Journal of Hispanic Cultural Studies, among others.
+Her work has appeared in academic journals such as Chasqui, MLN, Letras Femeninas, Revista de Estudios Hispánicos, Arizona Journal of Hispanic Cultural Studies, LARR, Revista Hispánica Moderna, among others.

-Miseres is also the co-editor of Gastronarratives.
-Food, Literature, and Culture in Latin America (forthcoming, University of Arkansas Press, Food and Foodways Series).
+Miseres is also the co-editor of Food Studies in Latin America.
+Perspectives on the Gastronarrative (University of Arkansas Press, Food and Foodways Series 2021).

 Vanesa Miseres is a research faculty of the Gender Studies Program and a Fellow of the Nanovic Institute for European Studies and the Kellogg Institute for International Studies.